 My practice hours are from Monday to Friday, with evening appointments sometimes available.

 At the initial consultation, we will explore your current issues, enquire about your history and discuss whether a period of psychotherapy might be of benefit to you.
 This initial appointment is also an opportunity for you to ask questions and find out more about the therapeutic process.
 You and myself can then decide whether to continue working together.

 Once-weekly sessions are the norm, although there may be times when it is clinically appropriate to have sessions frequently.

 The sessions are 50 minutes in length for individuals and 60 minutes for couples and take place at the same time on the same day each week.

-How soon will I know if psychotherapy is helping me?
+How soon will you know if psychotherapy is helping?

 After up to five sessions you will probably have a good sense of whether the therapy is likely to be of benefit.
 It is often helpful to have a review with me at this point to decide whether to continue.

 How long does psychotherapy take?